amomen9/PostgreSQL/pgpool/README.md

                                    #
                                    # Note that any query not in an explicit transaction
                                    # is not affected by the parameter except 'always'.
+#Queries on the tables that have already been
+#modified within the current explicit transaction will
+#not be load balanced until the end of the transaction.

 #dml_adaptive_object_relationship_list= ''
                                    # comma separated list of object pairs